LCPL John Curtin

 John hasn’t let his injuries stop him from pursing his goals.
 He recently obtained his welding degree and is looking forward to building his own shop once he receives his home.
 He also plays sled hockey for Nashville’s Sled Predators and made the US Developmental Sled Hockey Team as a defenseman.

 Even though John has achieved many accomplishments, he still faces limitations in his daily living conditions.
 He says a home adapted to his needs will allow him to prepare meals and help out in other ways in the kitchen.
 He’ll also have easy access to the outdoors, which will allow him to spend time with his family and dog.
-With these burdens lifted, John says he’ll be able to channel his energy toward school and getting a good job in the future.
+With these burdens lifted, John says he’ll be able to channel his energy toward his career.
 The space will also provide him with an opportunity to grow his hobby, woodworking, which he is currently unable to do.

-John grew up in upstate New York, but is choosing to build his home in Thompson’s Station, Tennessee to be close to friends and family, and for the preferred terrain.
+John grew up in upstate New York, but is choosing to build his home in Tennessee to be close to friends and family, and for the preferred terrain.